Dodge Extended Warranty: Cost, Coverage and Plans

 Mopar is the official parts supplier for all of the brands listed above, which were formerly part of Fiat Chrysler Automotive (FCA).
 FCA has since merged with several European brands to become Stellantis, which is why you’ll often see Dodge, FCA and Stellantis mentioned together.

-It’s worth a brief reminder that practically no warranty covers repairs needed due to negligence, collision damage or missed maintenance.
-Warranties only cover repairs needed due to factory defects, i.e., parts that fail entirely on their own for no discernable reason other than poor build quality or design.
+Mopar Vehicle Protection, like all warranties, only covers repairs needed due to factory defects — i.e., parts that fail entirely on their own for no discernable reason other than poor build quality or design.
+It does not cover repairs needed due to negligence, collision damage or missed maintenance.

-- Mopar Vehicle Protection plans for “new vehicles” are available for Dodge vehicles that are still within their Basic factory warranty period (three years/36,000 miles) and don’t require an inspection.
-Terms last anywhere from five to eight years and 60,000 to unlimited miles.
+- Mopar Vehicle Protection plans for “new vehicles” are available for Dodge vehicles that are still within their Basic factory warranty period (3-year/36,000 miles) and don’t require an inspection.
+Terms last anywhere from 5 years/60,000 miles to 8 years/unlimited miles.

 - Mopar Vehicle Protection plans for “pre-owned vehicles” are available for any Dodge under 10 years old that passes a dealer inspection (usually about $150 and not included in the cost of the warranty).
-Terms can last anywhere from one to five years and from 12,000 miles and up with no limit.
+Terms can last anywhere from 1 year/12,000 miles to 5 years/unlimited miles.

-These warranties are designed to build off of your existing Dodge factory warranty, which offers three years or 36,000 miles of Basic (aka bumper-to-bumper) coverage and five years or 60,000 miles of powertrain coverage.
+These warranties are designed to build off of your existing Dodge factory warranty, which offers:

-A five-year/60,000-mile Mopar Vehicle Protection plan for a new Dodge may only add two years or 24,000 miles of coverage past your factory bumper-to-bumper warranty.
+A 5-year/60,000 miles Mopar Vehicle Protection plan for a new Dodge may only add 2 years/24,000 miles of coverage past your factory bumper-to-bumper warranty.

 Mopar extended warranties for new vehicles have terms that are measured from your Dodge’s in-service date (when it was sold to its first owner with zero miles on the odometer).
 However, terms for pre-owned vehicle plans are measured from the day you buy your warranty.
 That means a Mopar Vehicle Protection plan for your Dodge may not actually add warranty coverage for as long as the advertised term would have you believe.